Loading...

 Automated collection isn’t a robot calling debtors.
 It’s a system that handles the routine components of collection — reminder sequences, escalation triggers, documentation, and reporting — while routing complex cases to human specialists at the right moment.

 Automated reminder sequences.
 Pre-set email and letter sequences triggered by invoice age: friendly reminder at 30 days, formal notice at 60 days, final demand at 90 days.
 The content escalates automatically.
-The timing is consistent — no invoices forgotten because someone went on holiday.
+The timing is consistent.

 Documentation automation.
 Automatic generation of demand letters, payment acknowledgments, instalment agreements, and case files.
 Every communication is logged, timestamped, and filed — creating the evidential record that courts expect if proceedings become necessary.